CRI-iAtlas/nf-pseudobulk/README.md

 ## h5ad Preprocessing
 The h5ad file for use as input in this workflow should have the following characteristics:
-- counts data, with the preprocessing of your choosing, stored as a layer.
+- Counts data, with the preprocessing of your choosing, stored as a layer.
 The name of this layer should be provided in the input samplesheet (more details below).
 Please note: conversion to counts values to z-scores is not advised, as subsequent steps in the processing don't allow negative values.
-- genes identified by their Gene Symbol.
+- Genes identified by their Gene Symbol.

 ## Usage